Gluten Free Flour Tortillas ot Wraps

 This recipe is quick and easy, coming together in just a few steps:

-Make the Dough: Moisten the dough and then use your hands to form it into a soft, round ball.
-Pay attention to the texture of your dough.
+• Make the Dough: Combine the ingredients and work into a soft, round ball.
 If your dough is too dry, add a little more water at a time until you reach a more uniform consistency.

 Tips for Success